-(3) Utilities - This option is used to clear system settings on this display module.
+Select option (3) Utilities if you wish to clear the system settings on this display module.

 '''

+Utilities

-| Utilities | (3000PPV 2.8.2)
+(3000PPV 2.8.2)

 '''

-- (1) Clear NV High Level (no system settings) - (2) Clear NV Low Level (clear entire flash) - (X) Exit - (4) Under Monitor Display Setup This menu item is used to configure the dynamic UMD interface to this output module.
+- (1) Clear NV High Level (no system settings) - (2) Clear NV Low Level (clear entire flash) - (X) Exit

+Select option (4) Under Monitor Display Setup if you want to configure the dynamic UMD interface to this output module.
 The source of information and type of protocol along with interconnect information is entered through this menu.